decred/politeia/README.md

 To accomplish this, politeia needs to be built with `go get` from outside of your local files.
-If you build using your local checked out repository, the build information will return `(devel)` instead of the actual version, since it was builded locally on your development environment.
+If you build using your local checked out repository, the build information will return `(devel)` instead of the actual version, since it was built locally on your development environment.
 If built properly, and suppose politeia has a release of the version 1.0.0, it will return `v1.0.0-<date>-<short commit hash>`.
 This build version is logged on startup and returned from the version API call.
 Below are examples on how